daanvancamp/gomoku-AI/README.md

 # adapted from gomoku-thesis-proj
 https://github.com/Mig26/gomoku-thesis-proj

 I added support for physical boards via webcam.
 I also optimized a few things.
+The code for the webcam can be found here.
+You need to run both programs simultaneously, otherwise, it won't work as expected.
+The information is transfered via a json file.
+A file is used to save system resources; a thread is more hardware intensive.  https://github.com/daanvancamp/vijf_op_een_rij_beeldherkenning

 A few of the optimizations I have done: